dangdoday/Smart-Parking/README.md

 # Smart Parking System

-Project of the Machine Learning (MAT3533) course in the Autumn Semester 2024 - 2025 at VNU University of Science.

 ## Features

 - **License Plate Recognition**: Automatically detects and reads vehicle license plates using image processing techniques.